glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 I have created the [delete_batch_with_accounting.sh](delete_batch_with_accounting.sh) script in my troubleshooting repository so you can experiment with this technique.

 ### Multi-Treaded Delete /w HASH INDEX
 To delete timeseries data in parallel, a `HASH` index is your best bet.
-This example has the `created_at` column which contains the timestamp of when the data was inserted.
-This example has a `HASH` index `WITH BUCKET_COUNT=9` to match the number of nodes in the cluster.
+This example has the `created_at` column which contains the insert timestamp along with a `HASH` index `WITH BUCKET_COUNT=9`.
+It a best practice to match the number of nodes in the cluster with the `BUCKET_COUNT` to distribute ranges across all nodes.

 ```sql
 CREATE TABLE mybigtable (